jackrabbitsgroup/angular-forminput/README.md

 	- `lesshat`
 	- `less-flexbox`
 - optional
-	- `angular-multiselect` if using the multiselect input type
+	- `angular-multiselect` if using the multi-select input type
-	- `angular-datetimepicker` if using the datetime input type See `bower.json` and `index.html` in the `gh-pages` branch for a full list / more details
+	- `angular-datetimepicker` if using the datetime or date input types

+See `bower.json` and `index.html` in the `gh-pages` branch for a full list / more details

 ## Install